 Herbs V. Conventional Medicine

 Ask any GP and they'll tell you they train in physiology, but practice pharmacology.
-Once qualified, our medical professionals are trained to prescribe appropriate pharmaceutical medication to relieve the presenting symptoms as quickly as possible.
-You can kind of understand it though; in our modern-day, pressurised world, we need a quick fix so we can get on with our modern lives.
-This fix is administered via powerful, laboratory-made, chemically synthesised medicine which is specifically designed by scientists to interfere with the body's physiology, by blocking the symptoms.
+Once qualified, our medical professionals are then trained to prescribe appropriate pharmaceutical medication to relieve the presenting symptoms as quickly as possible.
+You can understand it; in our modern-day, pressurised world, we need a quick fix so we can get on with our modern-day, pressured lives.
+This fix is administered via powerful, laboratory-made, chemically synthesised medicine which is specifically designed by scientists to interfere with the body's physiology by blocking the symptoms.

 Then there's that 'Holistic' word

-You've probably heard that word 'holistic'.
-To some, it makes eyes glaze over as yes, it can make us sound like aging old hippies dancing round a stone circle with didgeridoo in hand.
-But stay with me for a second and give me a chance to briefly explain without hopefully sounding too tree-huggy, because trust me - while yes, I own a didgeridoo (an original, beautiful, authentic, aboriginal hand-painted gift from the Aussie relatives), I am no tree-hugger ;o)
+To some, the word 'holistic' makes eyes glaze over as yes, it conjures up images of aging old hippies dancing round a stone circle with didgeridoo in hand.
+But, stay with me for a second and give me a chance to briefly explain without hopefully sounding too tree-huggy, because trust me - while yes, I own a didgeridoo (an original, beautiful, authentic, aboriginal hand-painted gift from the Aussie relatives), I am no tree-hugger ;o)

 Defined from the Greek word 'Holism', it simply means 'All, Entire, Total'.
-That's it.
-That's all there is to it - it just means 'the whole'.
-Holism is the theory that promotes management of the whole.
-You can't achieve healthy by simply managing the symptoms of unhealthy, nor can you keep one disease and heal another.
+That's it - that's all there is to it - it just means 'the whole'.
+Holism is the theory that promotes management of the whole; you can't achieve healthy by simply managing (blocking) the symptoms of unhealthy.
 Given the chance, the body wants to heal - it doesn't like being out of balance.
 And when the body heals, it heals everything.